-We currently have no revenues, a limited amount of cash available, and will need to raise substantial additional capital to operate our business, without which we will have to curtail or cease operations.
+We currently have no revenues, a limited amount of cash available, and will need to raise substantial additional capital to operate our business.

 We do not expect to generate any revenues until, and if, we receive approval from the FDA and other regulatory authorities for our product candidates allowing us to sell our drugs.
-Our current cash on hand as of December 2, 2011 is approximately \$2,400,000 and our current monthly overhead expenses are approximately \$100,000 and should increase to approximately \$150,000 as we continue to ramp up our operations.
-In addition to our current monthly expenses, we are required to pay approximately \$1,200,000 in upfront licensing fees and expense reimbursements on or about December 5, 2011 pursuant to the terms of the Patent License Agreement with the National Institutes of Health ("License Agreement").
-We are also required to pay a reservation fee of \$500,000 payable in the form of two equal payments with our final payment to be made on or before December 12, 2011, pursuant to a letter of intent we entered into with Lonza Walkersville, Inc. effective November 4, 2011.
-Additionally, we are required to make the third of four quarterly payments of \$250,000 on or about February 5, 2012 toward our annual \$1,000,000 obligation under the Cooperative Research and Development Agreement ("CRADA") we previously entered into with the National Institutes of Health and the National Cancer Institute.
-Further, effective July 27, 2011 we issued \$5 million of our seven (7%) percent senior convertible notes (the "Notes") to accredited investors.
-The Notes mature December 19, 2011 and are convertible per the terms of the Notes into shares of our common stock at the option of the holder at a conversion price of \$1.25.
-As such, in the event that holders of the Notes do not elect to convert the Notes or agree to extend the maturity date and we are required to satisfy the Notes, we will not have sufficient funds on hand and will be required to raise additional cash to satisfy the Notes.
-Provided we are not required to satisfy the Notes by way of cash payments, we expect to be able to fund our current operations with current cash on hand until the middle of March 2012.
+Our current cash on hand as of October 24, 2011 is approximately \$3,000,000 and our current monthly overhead expenses are approximately \$100,000 and should increase to approximately \$150,000 as we continue to ramp up our operations.
+In addition to our current monthly expenses, we are required to make the second of four quarterly payments of \$250,000 on or about November 5, 2011 toward our annual \$1,000,000 obligation under the Cooperative Research and Development Agreement (CRADA) we previously entered into with the National Institutes of Health and the National Cancer Institute.
+We are also required to pay approximately \$1,200,000 in upfront licensing fees and expense reimbursements on or about December 5, 2011 pursuant to the terms of the Patent License Agreement with the National Institutes of Health ("License Agreement").
+Additionally, effective July 27, 2011 we issued \$5 million of our seven (7%) percent senior convertible notes (the "Notes") to five accredited investors.
+The Notes mature November 30, 2011 and are convertible per the terms of the Notes into shares of our common stock at the option of the holder at a conversion price of \$1.25.
+As such, in the event that holders of the Notes do not elect to convert the Notes and we are required to satisfy the Notes, we will not have sufficient funds on hand and will be required to raise additional cash to satisfy the Notes.
+Provided we are not required to satisfy the Notes by way of cash payments, we expect to be able to fund our current operations with current cash on hand until July 31, 2012.
 For the foreseeable future we anticipate we will have to fund all of our operations including our obligations under the CRADA and License Agreement from new and existing investors, licensing fees and grants, if any.
 If we are unable to obtain sufficient capital on a timely basis, the development of our current or any future product candidates will likely be delayed and we could be forced to reduce the scope of research and development projects or otherwise limit or terminate our operations.